vmware-archive/StatsD/README.md

 - wavefrontHost - The host on your network that is running the Wavefront proxy.
 - wavefrontPort - The port that your Wavefront proxy is listening on.
 - wavefrontTagPrefix - The prefix for point tags (see Tagging Metrics below).
-- defaultSource - The source tag that will get added to metrics as they're sent to Wavefront.
+- defaultSource - The source tag that will get added to metrics as they're sent to Wavefront if one is not provided.
+This is a required parameter.

 Below is an example of a complete config.js for using the Wavefront backend.
 ```